 - Reshmi Dutt-Ballerstadt, professor of English, published her book, The Postcolonial Citizen: The Intellectual Migrant (Peter Lang: New York), in 2010.

 - John Syring, assistant professor of biology, received a National Science Foundation grant for a three-year project titled, Collaborative Research: Novel Methodologies for Genome-scale Evoluationary Analysis of Multi-locus Data.

-- Anna Keesey, associate professor of English, published her first novel, Little Century (Farrar,Straus and Giroux, 2012), which was noted on Oprah's Top 16 Best Books for June, and selected for The Christian Science Monitor and Vogue magazine summer reading lists.
+- Anna Keesey, the Renshaw Distinguished Professor of Literature and Writing, published her first novel, Little Century (Farrar,Straus and Giroux, 2012), which was noted on Oprah's Top 16 Best Books for June 2012, and selected for The Christian Science Monitor and Vogue magazine summer reading lists.

 - Sharon Bailey Glasco, associate professor of history, published Constructing Mexico City: Colonial Conflicts over Culture, Space, and Authority (Palgrave Macmillan, 2010), which examines the spatial, material, and cultural dimensions of life in eighteeth-century Mexico City, through programs that colonial leaders created to renovate and reshape urban environments.

-- Nick Buccola, assistant professor of political science, published the book, The Political Thought of Frederick Douglass.
+- Nick Buccola, associate professor of political science, published the book, The Political Thought of Frederick Douglass.

 - Tanya Tompkins, professor of psychology, presented the poster, "Internal and external factors associated with illicit prescription drug use in college students," with Robyn Dolson '12 and Eric Tompkins '12 at the Association for Psychological Science in Chicago,